-Characters may be any of these colors, whereas the background may be any of the dark colors.
+Characters and background may be any of these colors.
 Notice that some monitors do not recognize the intensity signal used to create the eight light colors.
 On such monitors, the light colors will be displayed as their dark equivalents.

 TextColor